 click here to watch video clip of program

-Hear Art / See Music is a multidisciplinary artistic investigation centered on The Kreeger Museum's collection of African masks.
-The curriculum begins with students comparing two objects from West Africa: a Chi Wara headdress from the Bamana people, and a Banda mask from the Baga people.
-The student group then participates in two hands-on activities: a djembe drum circle, led by a musician, and a mask-making workshop, led by a visual artist.
-The curriculum focuses on design, pattern, rhythm, communication, cultural perspective, and form vs. function.
+Hear Art / See Music is a multidisciplinary program based on the Museum's African mask collection.
+Studying design, pattern, rhythm, communication and cultural perspective, students compare a Chi Wara headdress from the Bamana people, and a Banda mask from the Baga people.
+The students also participate in two hands-on activities: a djembe drum circle, led by a musician, and a mask-making workshop, led by a teaching artist.

 The Making of Architecture